apptainer/singularity-admindocs/admin_quickstart.rst

 Fakeroot feature
 ----------------

-Fakeroot (or commonly referred as rootless mode) allow an unprivileged user to run a container as a **"fake root"** user by leveraging `user namespace UID/GID mapping <http://man7.org/linux/man-pages/man7/user_namespaces.7.html>`_.
+Fakeroot (or commonly referred as rootless mode) allows an unprivileged user to run a container as a **"fake root"** user by leveraging `user namespace UID/GID mapping <http://man7.org/linux/man-pages/man7/user_namespaces.7.html>`_.

 .. note::